morris/vanilla-todo/README.md

   usually resulting in some parent component state change which is in turn propagated downwards through `update` functions.

-The data store is factored into a separate mount function (`TodoStore`).
+The data store is factored into a separate mount function (`VT.TodoStore`).
 It only receives and dispatches events, and encapsulates any data manipulation.

 Listening to and dispatching events is slightly verbose with standard APIs and certainly justifies introducing helpers.
-I didn't need event delegation à la jQuery for this study but I believe it's a useful concept that is likely hard to do properly with standard APIs.
+I didn't need event delegation à la jQuery for this study but I believe it's a useful concept that is difficult to do properly with standard APIs.

-See for example:
+Reference:

 - [TodoDay.js](./public/scripts/TodoDay.js)
 - [TodoStore.js](./public/scripts/TodoStore.js)